microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 touch ~/Templates/Empty\ Document
 ```

-Rather than running each of the above statements as one off statements, we can combine them into a single command.
+Rather than running each of the above statements as one off statements, we can combine them into a single command using ```&&``` to concatenate the commands.

 ```sh
 sudo apt install terminator vim filezilla curl -y && touch ~/Templates/Empty\ Document
 ```